-- K. Hearing Officer Determination.
-The hearing officer (or decision-maker if the Respondent was a student at [INSERT K-12 SCHOOL NAME at the time of the alleged conduct) will issue a written determination, which must include the following: - The allegations that potentially constitutes prohibited conduct under this Policy; - A description of all of the procedural steps of the Grievance Process under this Policy (from receipt of a Formal Complaint to the determination regarding responsibility of the Respondent, including any notifications of the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held); - The findings of fact supporting the hearing officer's determination; - The conclusion(s) and a rationale as to whether the Respondent is responsible for each allegation; - The disciplinary sanctions, if applicable; - The remedies, if applicable, designed to restore the Complainant's access to the education program or activity; and - The institution's procedures and permissible bases for the parties to appeal, if applicable
+- L. Hearing Officer Determination.
+The hearing officer will issue a written determination, which must include the following: - The allegations that potentially constitutes prohibited conduct under this Policy; - A description of all of the procedural steps of the Grievance Process under this Policy (from receipt of a Formal Complaint to the determination regarding responsibility of the Respondent, including any notifications of the parties, interviews with parties and witnesses, site visits, methods used to gather other evidence, and hearings held); - The findings of fact supporting the hearing officer's determination;

+- The conclusion(s) and a rationale as to whether the Respondent is responsible for each allegation; - The disciplinary sanctions, if applicable; - Whether additional remedies designed to restore or preserve equal access to the education program or activity will be provided to the Complainant; and - The institution's procedures and permissible bases for the parties to appeal, if applicable

-The hearing officer will send a copy of the written determination concurrently to the parties, in addition to the Dean (for student Respondents) or appropriate administrator (for employee Respondents), and the Title IX Coordinator.
+The hearing officer will send a copy of the written determination concurrently to the parties within 21 days from when the hearing concludes, in addition to the Dean (for student Respondents) or appropriate administrator (for employee Respondents), and the Title IX Coordinator.

-- L. The hearing will be recorded in audio or audiovisual format and may be transcribed at the discretion of the University.
+- M. The hearing will be recorded in audio or audiovisual format and may be transcribed at the discretion of the University.
 The recording or transcript, if applicable, will be available for the parties to inspect and review, upon request. - 6.8 Sanctions and Remedies.
-The following sanctions and remedies may be considered by the hearing officer in accordance with this Policy: - A. Possible Sanctions and Remedies for Student Respondents: - Educational training;

-- No shared classes or extra-curricular activities; - Disciplinary probation; - Withholding of grades, official transcript, and/or degree; - Bar against readmission, bar against enrollment, drop from one or more classes, and/or withdrawal from the University; - Suspension of rights and privileges, including but not limited to participation in athletic or extracurricular activities; - Denial of degree; - Suspension from the University for a specific period of time.
+The following sanctions and remedies may be considered by the hearing officer in accordance with this Policy: - A. Possible Sanctions and Remedies for Student Respondents: - Educational training; - No shared classes or extra-curricular activities; - Disciplinary probation; - Withholding of grades, official transcript, and/or degree; - Bar against readmission, bar against enrollment, drop from one or more classes, and/or withdrawal from the University; - Suspension of rights and privileges, including but not limited to participation in athletic or extracurricular activities; - Denial of degree; - Suspension from the University for a specific period of time.
 Suspension is noted on the academic transcript with the term "Disciplinary Suspension."
-The notation can be removed upon the request of the student in accordance with the University's procedures when all conditions of the suspension are met; - Expulsion (permanent separation from the University).
+The notation can be removed upon the request of the student in accordance with the University's procedures when all conditions of the suspension are met;

+- Expulsion (permanent separation from the University).
 Expulsion creates a permanent notation on the student's academic transcript; - Revocation of degree and withdrawal of diploma; and/or - Other sanction(s) or remedies as deemed appropriate under the circumstances. - B. Possible Sanctions and Remedies for Employee Respondents: - Employment probation; - Job demotion or reassignment; - Suspension with or without pay for a specific period of time; - Dismissal or termination; - Ineligible for rehire; and/or - Other sanction(s) or remedies as deemed appropriate under the circumstances - 6.9 Appeals and Additional Processes Provided to Students and Employees.

 Appeals.
-Either party may appeal in writing to a hearing officer's determination regarding a Respondent's responsibility under the Grievance Process or from the University's dismissal of a Formal Complaint (or any allegations in the

-Formal Complaint) within 10 days of notification of such a determination, on the following bases:
+Either party may appeal in writing to a hearing officer's determination regarding a Respondent's responsibility under the Grievance Process or from the University's dismissal of a Formal Complaint (or any allegations in the Formal Complaint) within 10 days of notification of such a determination, on the following bases: